Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Wait for the ending jingle (take about 10-20 seconds);
 - Reboot your camera and enjoy its fresh calibration.

+Of course, science is only a consensus among enlightened people that establishes the sum of factual knowledge at the present time.
+Saving your sram before applying this procedure, just in case, would avoid disappointment if the consensus changes.

 ![Secret menu](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Secret%20menu.png)